alinaali/Data_Science_and_Machine_Learning/Supervised Learning/Perceptron/README.md

 </p>

 ---
-We will implement and train this model on the iris datase
+I will implement and train this model on the penguins dataset